 and limit what users can modify, reducing the risk of unauthorized file access.

-Additional Best Practices for Securing about.php
+Additional Best Practices for Securing system files.

 - Regularly Update PHP and Plugins: Ensure that the PHP version and any plugins used in